BUILDING LAW FIRM AND IN HOUSE

 In July 2019, Stacey Slater, Founder and President of Pro Bono Strategies LLC consulting business in NYC and New Jersey, concluded a rewarding 14-year experience as the Pro Bono Partner for Nixon Peabody LLP, an Am Law 100 law firm with 13 offices across the U.S., where she developed the firm’s pro bono policies and infrastructure, maintained relationships with a large network of legal service providers, and organized many successful pro bono projects and clinics, increasing the firm's pro bono participation rate from 48% to 91%.

-For law firms that are not in the position to hire a full time pro bono professional, Pro Bono Strategies can use its experience and network to help develop their pro bono programs in a cost-effective way.
-We also help law firms to leverage their pro bono programs to support their other business objectives.
+For law firms and in house legal departments that are not in the position to hire a full time pro bono professional, Pro Bono Strategies can use its experience and network to help develop their pro bono programs in a cost-effective way.
+We also help law firms and legal departments to leverage their pro bono programs to support their other business objectives.

 years experience running pro bono program